Scifabric/pybossa/CONTRIBUTING.md

 The Scifabric team is legally prevented from accepting any pull requests from users who have not signed the CAA first.

-If you have any doubts about the CAA, please, contact us at *info AT scifabric DOT com*.
+If you have any doubts about the CAA, please, contact us at *info AT scifabric.com*.

 ## Instructions